mrw1986/fftcg_companion/cline_docs/projectRoadmap.md

   - Improved text contrast in the color grid by using withAlpha instead of withOpacity
   - Added proper contrast calculation for palette icons based on background color
   - Enhanced overall user experience with a more focused and user-friendly interface
+- Enhanced theme picker with advanced features:
+  - Implemented Material 3 tonal palette generation for selected colors
+  - Enabled color shades selection for more precise color choices
+  - Added color name display for better user understanding
+  - Implemented recently used colors tracking with persistence between sessions
+  - Added multiple color picker types (Primary, Accent, Black & White, and Wheel)
+  - Improved the UI organization with clear section headings
+- Fixed contrast issues in theme picker:
+  - Enhanced text styling with high-contrast white text and shadows
+  - Fixed the opacityTrackHeight parameter to comply with the required range
+  - Improved the SwitchListTile in the profile page for better visibility in dark mode
+  - Added adaptive text colors based on the current theme brightness
+  - Increased font sizes for better readability
+  - Enhanced the theme mode buttons with larger icons and text

 ### In Progress